matkatd/Escape-Mordor/README.md

 ## Running the Game

 The game is written entirely in python, so all you'll need is the latest version of python3 installed on your computer.
-To run, download the files and run `Game.py`
-Also, make sure you have imported the following dependencies (preferrably via `pip`):
+To run, download the files and run `python3 Game.py` Also, make sure you have imported the following dependencies:

 1. `sys`
 2. `random`